Deggo8a/tutorial-github/README.md

 hopefully this is the last time i get stuck here.
 ## local development
-1. open index.html in your browser.
+1. Open index.html in your browser.